ashemery/Anti-Forensics/README.md

 This list is built based on the response of the #DFIR community and the techniques we currently cover in our Anti-Forensics course.

-## Question was: Do you have any cool Anti-Forensic ideas to share? #DFIR #DigitalForensics
+## Do you have any cool Anti-Forensic ideas to share? #DFIR #DigitalForensics
 https://twitter.com/binaryz0ne/status/1618828773268520961

 ## Data, Web, and Application Level